What’s your love letter to Little Haiti?

 In an ongoing commitment to support Miami’s filmmaking ecosystem Oolite Arts is back for year two of Local Love Letters!
 This initiative will provide $5,000 to 10 filmmakers to create 3- to 5-minute short films featuring Little Haiti as the backdrop.
 While open format in terms of content, we’re challenging filmmakers to use their favorite spots in Little Haiti as the locations for their short films.
 The filmmakers will have up to two months to complete their films, which will screen at a community event later in 2023.

 If you have questions, please contact Cinematic Arts Manager Hansel Porras Garcia at [email protected]

 Thank you to the Lynn and Louis Wolfson II Family Foundation for having generously provided funding for this program.

 A young gifted sketch artist auditions for a talent show in Little Haiti

 A man’s swagger is cut short by Brutus, his childhood barber, who delivers a harsh truth about his hairline, sending him on an introspective journey about acceptance and ego

 Angelica Bourland: Kaila

 Kaila is abruptly moved out of her home in Haiti to go live with her aunt in Miami, who she has never met before.

-A documentary short about the historic Churchill’s Pub, which was a sanctuary for local musicians and a symbol of cultural resilience, weaving together stories that are united by the power of music and a love for an iconic landmark.
+The story of the historic Churchill’s Pub, which was a sanctuary for local musicians and a symbol of cultural resilience.

 Diana Larrea: Querido Pequeño Haiti